← Back to Resources

 8. Indemnification

-A fair indemnification clause should be mutual — both parties indemnify each other for their own actions.
+A fair indemnification clause should be mutual, both parties indemnify each other for their own actions.
 You should not be responsible for claims arising from the brand's products, the brand's provided scripts or claims, or content that the brand approved before publication.
+Caps on indemnification liability (for example, capped at the total fees paid under the contract) are also worth requesting; uncapped indemnification can in theory expose a creator to multi-million-dollar exposure on a single sponsored post.

 9. Termination Rights